 Episode 5 - Alyssa Furtado

-Highlights and key advice from Alyssa in this episode:
+Highlights and key advice from Alyssa in this episode includes:

-- Learn how side hustles can help develop startup readiness skills.
+- Learning how side hustles can help develop startup readiness skills

-- The importance of listen and talking to mentors/advisors.
+- The importance of listening and talking to mentors/advisors

 Episode 6 - Nadia Tatlow

-Hear Nadia Tatlow (Queen’s BAH grad) share the founding and growth story at Shift – a Software as a Service to consolidate email and many other subscriptions in the browser.
+Hear Queen's graduate Nadia Tatlow share the founding and growth story at Shift – a Software as a Service platform to consolidate email and many other subscriptions in the browser.

 Nadia shares words of advice on the following topics:

-- Solving a problem team that members were experiencing, initial as a side project
+- Solving a problem that team members were experiencing

 - Defining product-market fit

-- Striking the balance between user feedback and addressable market
+- Striking the balance between user feedback and the addressable market

 Episode 7 - Peng-Sang Cau

-Hear entrepreneur Peng-Sang Cau describe the journey from day one to building Transformix to 100+ employees.
+Hear entrepreneur Peng-Sang Cau describe the journey from day one to building Transformix to over 100 employees.

-- Every startup needs to have a strong focus on sales
+- How every startup needs to have a strong focus on sales

-- Do not hesitate to think globally and go after the best market for your product or service
+- Not hesitating to think globally and go after the best market for your product or service

-- Kingston (Eastern Ontario) can be an ideal location to build a business
+- Why Kingston (Eastern Ontario) can be an ideal location to build a business

 Peng also serves as a mentor for a Queen’s University entrepreneurship program.